After Peanut the squirrel's death, what to know about NY wildlife regulations

 The controversy over Peanut, the pet squirrel and social media sensation seized by the state Department of Environmental Conservation and euthanized last week, has raised questions about who can and should handle wildlife in New York.

 Having a squirrel as a pet is illegal in the state and only people with certain wildlife permits can handle and house them.
-Peanut's owner, Mark Longo of Pine City in western New York, told authorities he was trying to get permits to operate a wildlife center and that he had rescued the squirrel as a baby after its mother was hit by a car about 7 years ago.
-Longo could not be immediately reached for comment Wednesday.
+Peanut's owner, Mark Longo of Pine City in western New York, told authorities he was trying to get permits to operate a wildlife center and that he had rescued the squirrel as a baby after its mother was hit by a car about seven years ago.
+Longo could not be immediately reached for comment.

 The incident has sparked outrage locally and around the nation from animal lovers who believe the agents overreacted.
-Bomb threats have been called into several DEC facilities and proposed legislation, according to media reports.
+Bomb threats have been called into several DEC facilities, as well as proposed legislation, according to media reports.

 Here is what you need to know about housing squirrels, raccoons and other wildlife in New York.